oufti-playground/lab-vm/README.md

 With Docker and Docker-Compose installed, use the commands below to start the workshop's lab locally.

+You can set the variable `EXTERNAL_PORT` to change the external port to reach the services.

 ```bash
 cd ./docker
 docker-compose up -d --build --force-recreate
 ```

-and open the URL http://localhost:80 with your web browser.
+and open the URL http://localhost:80 with your web browser (or replace "80" by the value provided to the variable `EXTERNAL_PORT` if you did so).

 You might want to wait a while before having Jenkins ready.

 ## Alternative Start (Using VirtualBox's VM)

-This alternative required VirtualBox, Packern GNU Make and Vagrant to be installed.
+This alternative required VirtualBox, Packer GNU Make and Vagrant to be installed.

 Start by building the VM template for Vagrant (withg VirtualBox as backend):